eonist/eonist.github.io/_posts/_2022-02-20-rebranding.md

 My notes on **rebranding** <!--more--> There are many reasons to rebrand.
 A distinctive, effective one comes from three magic ingredients: purpose, process, and people.

+⚠️️ This needs some rewriting ⚠️️ before publishing etc

 ### Purpose
 A rebrand must be intentional, done with clarity of purpose and connected to the strategy and vision for the company.